E3 Series Shinkansen: East-i inspection train

-The East-i series inspection Shinkansen is used for track and overhead wire diagnostic work on the Tōhoku, Jōetsu, Hokuriku, Hokkaido, Yamagata, and Akita Shinkansen lines.
+The Class E926 Shinkansen, also known as the "East-i", is an inspection train based on the E3 used for track and overhead wire diagnostic work on the Tōhoku, Jōetsu, Hokuriku, Hokkaido, Yamagata, and Akita Shinkansen lines.

-Cargo-only shinkansen

-JR East has announced plans to retrofit an existing E3 trainset for freight-only service, removing all passenger seating and adding equipment for securing cargo.
-It is anticipated that the train will transport high-value goods such as precision equipment and premium fresh fish, offering speedier delivery and a smoother ride compared to existing freight trains.
-The train is slated to enter service in fall 2025 between Tokyo and Morioka, coupled to a train in passenger service.
+Cargo Shinkansen

+JR East is currently modifying and repainting E3 shinkansen trainsets from the E3-2000 series after withdrawing them from regular Tsubasa services on the Yamagata Shinkansen for freight-only services by removing passenger seating and adding equipment to secure cargo.
+It would be capable of transporting about 1000 containers of goods and has a maximum loading capacity of 17.4 tons.
+The modified trainsets will be transporting high-value goods including seafood, pharmaceuticals, and precision instruments between Morioka and Tokyo, coupling to E5 shinkansen Yamabiko services for its journey on weekday only services.
+Its the first cargo shinkansen ever and it began operation on 23 March 2026 with set L69.

 Indian inspection train

-One used E3 Series trainset is planned to be gifted to India (alongside a E5 Series trainset) for use as an inspection train on the Mumbai–Ahmedabad high-speed rail corridor, after modifications are carried out to install relevant equipment.
+One used E3 Series trainset is planned to be gifted to India (alongside an E5 Series trainset) for use as an inspection train on the Mumbai–Ahmedabad high-speed rail corridor, after modifications are carried out to install relevant equipment.
 This follows the precedent of a 0 Series being provided to Taiwan to serve as a structure gauging car during construction of the Taiwan High Speed Rail.
 Besides inspecting the tracks and overhead lines, it is expected that the trains will be used to collect data on performance in India's hot climate and dusty environment, and help inform development of the E10 Series for Indian service.
-This particular trainset is all white across the entire exterior, with the exception of the roof, which is a deep indigo.

-Retirement from service

-JR East has announced that the E3 Series will be completely retired from service by the end of 2025.
-A single formation will be converted to freight-only type trains.